Case Study 13 min read

 return alerts

-The first time we ran this, it flagged four creators.
-Two of them we had flagged ourselves.
-Two we had not.
-One of the ones we had missed was down 38% over the prior seven days due to a content posting schedule that had quietly lapsed when the creator’s personal circumstances changed.
-A conversation we had within 24 hours of the alert caught it six weeks before it would have surfaced in an aggregate review.
+The first time this ran, it flagged four creators.
+Two had already been flagged manually.
+Two had not.
+One of the ones missed was down 38% over the prior seven days due to a content posting schedule that had quietly lapsed when the creator’s personal circumstances changed.
+A conversation within 24 hours of the alert caught it six weeks before it would have surfaced in an aggregate review.

 At 20 Creators: What the Multi-Creator Dashboard Solved

 By twenty creators, the individual alert systems were necessary but not sufficient.
-We needed a single aggregated view that let a manager look at the full portfolio in one place — not just anomalies, but the complete picture.
+We needed a single aggregated view where a manager could look at the full portfolio in one place — not just anomalies, but the complete picture.
+Sortable.
+Comparable.
+Shared across the entire management team.

 import requests